Fatma-Dahir/Fatma-Dahir/README.md

 - [HR Employee Attrition Analysis Project](https://github.com/Fatma-Dahir/HR-Employee-Attrition-Analysis-Project): utilized **SQL** for data cleaning and exploratory analysis then visualized key findings in **Excel** to uncover insights on employee attrition patterns, identify key factors contributing to high employee turnover and provided actionable recommendations to reduce attrition
 - [Shopping-Trends-Customer-Behavior-Analysis-Project](https://github.com/Fatma-Dahir/Shopping-Trends-Customer-Behavior-Analysis-Project): applied **SQL** techniques for data cleaning and exploratory analysis then created interactive visualizations and dashboards in **Microsoft Power BI** to uncover insights across demographics, product categories & seasonal trends aiming to optimize sales strategies & enhance customer engagement
 - [Global-Energy-Production-Consumption-Analysis-Project](https://github.com/Fatma-Dahir/Global-Energy-Production-Consumption-Analysis-Project): used **SQL** for data cleaning and analysis of global energy trends (1973–2022), focusing on fossil fuels, renewables, and nuclear power.
 Created interactive **Power BI** dashboards to visualize energy security, production-consumption ratios, and export opportunities, supporting a sustainable energy transition
+- [Python-Sales-Analysis-Project](https://github.com/Fatma-Dahir/Python-Sales-Analysis): utilized Python for data cleaning, analysis and visualization of sales data across regions and cities.
+Focused on key performance indicators like top-performing categories, customer segments, regions, shipping mode effectiveness and monthly sales trends.
+Employed **pandas** for data manipulation, **matplotlib** and **seaborn** for visualizations
 ## 📫 Let's Connect!
 Feel free to reach out for collaboration, questions or just to connect!